bulatb/yuno/README.md

     yuno.py run check 3a-c

 Yuno always does its best to run no less than what you asked for, only skipping checks if they're specifically excluded by the range.
+A range endpoint without a letter will include that check and all its subparts.
+Any checks that fall inside the middle of the range are loaded fully, `#` to `#z`.

     # 4, 4a, 4b, ..., 9, ..., 9d, 9e (but not 9f)
     yuno.py run check 4-9e

     # 5b, 5c, ..., 6, 6a (but not 5 or 5a)
     yuno.py run check 5b-6a

+    # 5, 5a, ..., 10, ..., 10z
+    yuno.py run check 5-10

 ### By status